aleksplast/HashTable/README.md

 Let's start by defining, what is hashtable actually.

+For this we will need some definitions:
+* **Key** - Any non-null object, in this project we will use strings as keys.
+* **Hash Function** - function, that calculates value by given key.
+* **Basket** - list in the hashtable.
+* **Capacity** - number of buskets in the hashtable.
+* **Collision** - case, where two different strings have the same key.
+* **Load factor** - average size of buskets in the hashtable.

-In this project hashtable is a table of linked lists and a hash functions attached to it.
-We will use text of immortal Hamlet by William Shakespeare for filling the hashtable.
-For each word we will first count hash of it, then put it to corresponding list.
+In this project **hashtable** is a table of linked lists and a hash functions attached to it.
+We will use text of Hamlet by William Shakespeare for filling the hashtable.
+For each word we will first count hash of it, then put it to corresponding basket.

 We will test 7 different hash functions in the first part and the best one we will optimize in the second part.